Back in full swing: Here’s your guide to summer festivals in DeKalb County

 DeKalb’s Fourth of July fireworks and celebration will be held July 4 at Hopkins Park.
 The celebration will include an Independence Day 5K and 10K, food vendors, relay races, games, activities and strolling entertainment, an animal and reptile show, live music, a DeKalb Municipal Band concert and fireworks.

-Kirkland Lions Club’s Fourth of July Festival will be held July 1-4.
+Kirkland Lions Club’s Fourth of July Festival will be held July 1 to 4.
 The festival will include a carnival, a 50/50 raffle, concerts and live music, bingo, a bags tournament and more.
 A car show will be held Sunday, July 3, and a parade and fireworks on Monday, July 4.

 Sandwich Park District’s Freedom Days will feature a parade at 10 a.m.
 Saturday, July 2, and fireworks at the Sandwich Fairgrounds.
 The Freedom Run, including a 1-mile fun run and walk and a 5K race, will begin at 8 a.m.
 Sunday, July 3, at James Knights Park, 1001 Latham St.